-A community forest can be described as any forestry operation managed by a local government, community group, First Nation or community-held corporation for the benefit of the entire community.
+A community forest can be described as a forestry operation managed by a local government, community group, First Nation or community-held corporation for the benefit of the entire community.
 Community forestry involves the three pillars of sustainable development: social, ecological, and economic sustainability.
 At its core, community forestry is about local control over and enjoyment of the monetary and non-monetary benefits offered by local forest resources.

 The Provincial Government’s Goals for the Community Forest Program